-Google: Nexus One won't officially be updated to Ice Cream SandwichAlex Wagner - Deputy Managing Editor, News Desk
+Google: Nexus One won't officially be updated to Ice Cream SandwichAlex Wagner - Editorial Director of News and Content

 One of the major perks to owning a Nexus phone is that those devices are the first in line to get updates whenever a new version of Android is released.
 For example, the Nexus One was the first to get a taste of Android 2.2 and was the second to receive 2.3 (the Nexus S was first, but only because it launched with that OS).
 It looks like Gingerbread will be the Nexus One's final dessert, though, as Google's own Hugo Barra has told The Telegraph that the N1 won't be receiving an update to Android 4.0 Ice Cream Sandwich because the phone is just "too old."
 Barra also reaffirmed that the Nexus S will see ICS and that the update should hit the device "within weeks."